themoonisacheese/2bored2wait/README.md

 8. Once the queue reaches a low number, connect to the Minecraft server at address `localhost`.
 9. After you log off, click the "stop queuing" button.
 This is really important, as you will not actually disconnect from 2b2t until you do that.

-If you want to change the configuration you will have to mount config.json manually, you can also mount secrets.json manually if you don't want your credentials in the bash history.
+If you want to change the configuration or you don't want your credentials in the bash history you will have to mount config/local.json manually.

 All additional configurations from the Docker usage guide apply here as well.